Teaching, learning and assessment methods

 Tutors support your learning in tutorials and day schools and through their detailed comments on assignments.

 The OU level 2 psychology modules provide a wide-ranging introduction to the key concepts, theories, and methods of psychology as well as teaching and guidance on research methods and on effective writing of psychological research reports.
-The core level 2 module, DE200, includes two mini projects, one using qualitative methods and the other using quantitative methods, and a final examination.
+The core module (DE200) includes two mini projects, one using qualitative methods and the other using quantitative methods, and a final examination.

 At OU level 3 the compulsory modules will develop your knowledge and skills relevant to an undergraduate degree in psychology with counselling.
 In the final module (DE300) you will be able to choose from a range of methods to conduct, evaluate and communicate your own research.
 Understanding and competence in all areas is assessed through project work submitted as tutor-marked assignments (TMAs).

 In the modules at both OU levels 2 and 3 there is an increasing development of your skills in understanding, evaluating, and comparing psychological and counselling theories using evidence from different sources.

 Throughout the degree, assessment is through tutor-marked assignments (including essays, presentations and practical reports), interactive computer-marked assessments (iCMAs), and end-of-module assignments or examinations.
 Running through the compulsory psychology modules is a developing emphasis on cumulative practical experience of psychological research methods, culminating in the ability to carry out independent empirical research; therefore, written reports form a substantial component of the TMAs.

 Skills development and assessment beyond the compulsory modules in the degree will depend on your choice of modules according to your needs and intentions.